-The active circulation of the COVID-19 virus on our territory and the health classification in the red zone of the Bouches-du-Rhône unfortunately oblige us to postpone all the festive events that we had planned for the coming months.
+The active circulation of the COVID-19 virus on our territory and the health classification in the red zone of the Bouches-du-Rhône unfortunately oblige us to postpone all the festive events we had planned for the coming months.
 Thus, the solemn return to school that I wanted to organise at the end of September, but also the concert for Festiv'AMU at the beginning of October, the festive reception of international students, the staff party, the convivial meetings of the SCASC...
 All these federative events will be rescheduled in 2021.

-However, you know my attachment to living well together and I hope that the reprogramming will be as quick as possible.
+However, you know my attachment to living well together and I hope that the rescheduling will be as quick as possible.
 In the meantime, we will be able to find original solutions to maintain and symbolize our bond.

 With the same objective of limiting the spread of the disease, integration weekends and student parties are also to be avoided.
 It is our collective and individual responsibility to preserve our health and the chances of educational success this year.